-Research and development expenses decreased by \$3.5 million (14.8%) in the first quarter of 2002 compared to the same period in 2001.
-The decrease was primarily the result of reduced personnel and other restructuring actions implemented later in 2001, partially offset by an increase in hardware development expense.
-Due to a lower revenue base in 2002, research and development expenses increased as a percentage of net revenues to 21.5% in the first quarter of 2002 from 19.7% for the same period in 2001.
+Research and development expenses decreased by \$1.5 million (6.7%) in the second quarter of 2002 compared to the same period in 2001 and decreased by \$4.9 million (10.9%) for the six months ended June 30, 2002 compared to the same period in 2001.
+The decrease in each period was primarily the result of reduced personnel and other restructuring actions implemented in late 2001, partially offset by an increase in research and development costs related to our hardware architecture projects.
+Research and development expenses decreased to 19.2% of net revenues in the second quarter of 2002 compared to 20.0% in the same quarter of 2001.
+Due to a lower revenue base in 2002, research and development expenses increased to 20.3% of net revenues for the six months ended June 30, 2002 from 19.8% for the same period in 2001 despite lower research and development spending.